InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

   1. Learn more about the next Working Group meeting by joining [#ispo-working-group] in the [InnerSource Commons Slack] workspace.
   1. During our meetings, discuss your card and what you plan to contribute.

-### To the documentation on this repository
+### To the documentation on this repository and the corresponding website

 Simply send a pull request to this repository to contribute.
 Note that the rendered website at <https://innersourcecommons.github.io/ispo-working-group/> is using a Jekyll theme that comes from <https://github.com/InnerSourceCommons/working-group-roles>.
-Some element you see in the rendered webpage are coming from the theme (e.g. the roles), so you may have to contribute there instead.
+Some elements you see in the rendered webpage are coming from the theme (e.g. the roles), so you may have to contribute there instead.

 [Kanban board]: https://github.com/orgs/InnerSourceCommons/projects/4/views/1
 [joining the ISPO Working Group team]: https://github.com/InnerSourceCommons/ispo-working-group/issues/new/choose